opentok/opentok-ios-sdk-samples-swift/Custom-Video-Driver/README.md

 This class interfaces with AVFoundation to provide video capture support from the device's camera hardware.
-By implementing the OTVideoCapture interface, it can be used as a video capture endpoint ExamplePublisher to provide video for publishing.
+By implementing the OTVideoCapture interface, it can be used as a video capture endpoint OTPublisher to provide video for publishing.

 To see ExampleVideoCapture in action, put a breakpoint on